Simply Explanation of Master Agreement for Business Humans

 - Master Service Agreement (MSA) if it's service-based

-- If you need to place recurring orders or projects
+- If you anticipate frequent, repeated orders or projects

-- If you need to set a budget or spending limit for the entire agreement
+- To set an overall budget or spending limit for all activities under the agreement

 How Aptien Helps Manage Master Agreements